 The State acknowledges the right to life of the unborn and, with due regard to the equal right to life of the mother, guarantees in its laws to respect, and, as far as practicable, by its laws to defend and vindicate that right.

 The Amendment’s consequences for continuing pregnancy and childbirth are poorly understood.
-The Amendment did not mention abortion—instead enshrining a broad duty to protect ‘unborn’ life.
-It is possible that, although no court ever confirmed it, the Amendment constitutionalised a presumption in favour of continued pregnancy, and therefore sometimes required coercive care, even at cost to women’s health.
+The Amendment did not mention abortion; instead, it enshrined a broad duty to protect ‘unborn’ life.
+It is possible – though no court ever confirmed it – that the Amendment constitutionalized a presumption in favour of continued pregnancy, and therefore sometimes required coercive care, even at cost to women’s health.
 No legislation was ever passed to guide how the Amendment should apply to childbirth.
 While the Amendment was still in force, the National Consent Policy suggested that a pregnant woman’s refusal of consent to medical treatment could be overridden where it placed the fetus’ life at risk.
 Then, the hospital could apply to the High Court.
-In the few known cases brought by the Health Services Executive (HSE), the High Court granted orders requiring women to accept blood transfusions, C-sections, restraint, detention, and forced feeding and hydration.
+In the few known cases brought by the Health Services Executive (HSE), the High Court granted orders requiring women to accept blood transfusions, caesarean sections (C-sections), restraint, detention, and forced feeding and hydration.
 In the few cases that followed such applications, the High Court granted orders requiring women to accept blood transfusions, C-sections, restraint, detention, and forced feeding and hydration.
-The only circumstance in which HCPs could offer care placing the fetus’ life at risk—whether an abortion or another intervention - was to save the mother’s own life; where that life was at real and substantial risk.
-Officially, therefore, the Amendment was an emergency provision intended to safeguard foetal life; rarely used, poorly defined, and reliant on judicial oversight.
-However, our research suggests that women perceived the Amendment’s everyday role as much more expansive; creeping into cases where the fetus was not at meaningful risk, and increasing the regulatory weight of religious, political and medical norms that had no strict legal force.
+The only circumstance in which HCPs could offer care that placed the fetus’ life at risk – whether an abortion or another intervention – was to save the mother’s own life, where that life was at real and substantial risk.
+Officially, therefore, the Amendment was an emergency provision intended to safeguard foetal life – rarely used, poorly defined, and reliant on judicial oversight.
+However, our research suggests that women perceived the Amendment’s everyday role as much more expansive, creeping into cases where the fetus was not at meaningful risk, and increasing the regulatory weight of religious, political, and medical norms that had no strict legal force.

-WHAT DID IT MEAN TO BE AFFECTED BY THE AMENDMENT?
+4 WHAT DID IT MEAN TO BE AFFECTED BY THE AMENDMENT?

 Our survey asked respondents a range of questions about their experiences of obstetric and gynaecological care in Ireland.
 Section 2 asked whether the respondent was refused requested treatment or required to accept unwanted treatment in pregnancy or childbirth.
 Respondents could answer questions identifying the intervention(s) involved.
 Where a respondent indicated that she was refused requested treatment, the survey asked follow-up questions concerning reasons given to the woman for overriding her treatment decision.
 Where a respondent indicated that she was required to accept treatment, the survey asked the same follow-up questions.
-Respondents were asked whether their HCP gave reasons, selecting from options as follows:
+Respondents were asked whether their HCPs gave reasons, selecting from options as follows:

-'law' or 'legal advice'
+‘law’ or ‘legal advice’